- Home

 If you’re lucky enough to have a pet, even if you’ll be missing human company this Christmas, you can try to make the most of your time with your loyal companion.
 Dogs especially will love your company, and may even thrive off the undivided attention.

-So if it’s just you and your pet this year, why not plan your day with them in mind?
+So, if it’s just you and your pet this year, why not plan your day with them in mind?
 New toys and tasty treats make great gifts for pets – and you could even wrap them up (safely, of course) and let your four-legged friend have some fun opening them.

 Final thoughts…

-If you’re reading this article, you might be worried about the thought of spending Christmas on your own.
-While these feelings are normal, try to remember that you aren’t alone and that there are many other people in a similar position.
+If you’re reading this article, you might be worried about being alone for Christmas.
+While these feelings are normal, try to remember that there are many other people in a similar position and that not every Christmas will necessarily be the same.
+Next year could look quite different.